-AU Audit

-P Pass - equivalent to a C- or higher.
-Used only for designated courses such as extracurricular activities, music ensembles, and theatre practicums.

-- I A grade of Incomplete is given only when extended illness or other circumstances beyond the student's control prevent the student from completing assignments or from taking the final examination.
-An Incomplete is not given to allow a student time to do make-up or other work to influence a grade for which the work in reality has already been completed.
-No grade of Incomplete will be recorded unless formally requested by the student and approved by the Vice President of Academics & Provost.
+Symbol Quality Points Explanation Work which fulfills course requirements at a superior level of А 4.0 performance and which manifests outstanding interest, effort, A- 3.7 responsibility, and creativity.
+B+ 3.3 Work which fulfills course requirements at an above average level of В 3.0 performance and which manifests above average interest, effort, B- 2.7 responsibility, and originality.
+C+ 2.3 Work which fulfills course requirements at an average level of С 2.0 performance and which manifests adequate interest, effort, C- 1.7 responsibility, and improvement.
+D+ 1.3 Work which falls short of fulfilling course requirements at an average D 1.0 level of performance and which manifests a lack of interest, effort, D- 0.7 responsibility or which shows a need for improvement.
+F 0.0 Failure, carries no credit, and is given for work which fails to meet minimum AW 0.0 course requirements.
+AU Audit Р - a C - or higher.
+Used only for designated courses such as extracurricular activities, nd theatre practicums. Ι music ensembles, and theatre practicums.
+A grade of Incomplete is given only when extended illness or other circumstances beyond the student's control prevent the student from completing assignments or from taking the final examination.
+An Incomplete is not gi iven to allow a student time to do make-up or other work to influence a grade for which the work in reality h has already been completed.
+No grade of Incomplete will be recorded unless formally requested by the stu ident and approved by the Vice President of Academics & Provost.
 Students who receive an I are required to complete coursework within eight weeks from the last day of the exam period, unless an extension approved by the teacher and the registrar is granted.
-After this period, the I becomes an F and is recorded on the student's transcript. - W Withdrawn from the course - AW Administrative Withdraw (calculated as an F) - S Satisfactory (used for developmental courses) - U Unsatisfactory (used for developmental courses) - NR Not reported - NC No credit
+After this period, the I becomes an

+- F and is recorded on the student's transcript. - W Withdrawn from the course - AW Administrative Withdraw (calculated as an F) - S\ Satisfactory (used for developmental courses) - U\ Unsatisfactory (used for developmental courses) - NR Not reported - NC No credit